cheney-yan-ifl/cdk-demo/README.md

 make deploy ENV=dev
 # Builds Docker image, deploys ECS service, creates SQS queue

-# You will see the applicaiton URLS at the end of the deployment.
+# You will see the application URLs at the end of the deployment.
 ```

 ---

 ## Verify Deployment

 Just click the Users (mock app) endpoint.
-It will demonstrate the app checks the sqs size for available messages and also list the db for available users. (demonstration purpose.)
+It will demonstrate that the app checks the SQS queue size for available messages and lists the database for available users (demonstration purpose).

 ---